platipodium/paper-modelingpractise/Lemmen2024_Sommer_ecologicalmodelling.md

 In socio-environmental sciences, models are frequently used as tools to represent, understand, project and predict the behaviour of these complex systems.
 The degree of a model's formalization ranges from conceptual to mathematical equations to implementation in software, and--by definition--all of these models are purpose-driven simplifications of the system they represent [@Stachowiak1973;@Romanowska2015].
 We here concentrate computational models, i.e. on socio-environmental models implemented in software, and there are many of those out there: Currently the CoMSES Network lists 1117 models [@Comses2024codebase]; @Janssen2015 asked 42 modelers about their inventory of aquatic ecosystem models and came up with a list of 278 different models, more than a decade after @Benz2001 counted some 1360 ecological model softwares.

 So computational models are plenty and omnipresent in our field.
 But despite their undoubted value, they have been criticised as "unscientific", as they often escape a strict requirement of falsifiability: the code may be verifiable only within certain accuracy ranges but not universally; the model may be validated only in site-specific application but not universally [@Refsgaard2004].
 So all we can do is to provide at best verified and validated models, and Good Modeling Practices (GMP) aim at ensuring this.
 Examples of such practices often named are: a clear purpose, a thorough domain understanding, going from simple to complex, ensuring reproducibility, exploring sensitivities and validation with good quality data [e.g., @Crout2008].
-The first reference to this may have been by @Smagorinsky1982, who claimed that "under any cirumstance, good modeling practise demands an awareness of the sensitivity ... to parametrization" (p.16).
+The first reference to this may have been by @Smagorinsky1982, who claimed that "under any cirumstance, good modeling practise demands an awareness of the sensitivity [] to parametrization" (p.16).
 From here on, GMP were elaborated and became widespread in the field of hydrology, with the first handbook on the topic by @VanWaveren1999; it has since been applied to all areas of socio-environmental sciences and has been adopted in community standards such as the Overview, Design, Detail (ODD) documentation protocol and its derivatives [@Grimm2006;@Grimm2010;@Grimm2020].

 Good Modeling Practises appear as five phases in the model life cycle [@Jakeman2024; their table 1]: (1) Problem scoping and (2) conceptualization, (3) Model formulation and evaluation, (4) application, and (5) perpetuation, and the reiteration of these phases.
 Good Modeling Software Practices (GMSP) are prominent in phases 3--5, and are thus subsumed under GMP.
 But where GMP is concerned with the reliability and validity of a model --- possibly foremost its purpose, scope and assumptions [@Wang2023] --- GMSP is concerned with the quality and reliability of a model's software implementation and beyons: a good quality model software is not restricted to good computer code, but can also aid to support iterations through the model life cycle and help to follow
 Good Scientific Practise [@DFG2022].

 Other scientific and technical fields where software plays a major role developed the concept of Good Software Practise, which can be traced back to the origins of the Unix systems, which has at its core not a monolithic but highly granular structure of many little programs that "do one thing only, and do it well" [@Ritchie1974].
-These little tools should allow to develop new software in a better way, argued @Kernighan1976, for example by following the DRY principle: "Do not repeat yourself", and to "keep it simple, stupid!" [@Stroop1960,@Raymond2003, KISS].
+These little tools should allow to develop new software in a better way, argued @Kernighan1976, for example by following the DRY principle: "Do not repeat yourself", and to KISS --- "keep it simple, stupid!" [@Stroop1960;@Raymond2003].

 <!--. [@Kernighan1999] published the practise of programming, which was followed up by The Art of Unix Programming [@Raymond2003], of which the first chapter's content is a single acronym: KISS, short for "keep it simple, stupid!", an initially military slang attributed to .
 There was also a political component to it, advocated by Richard Stallman and implemented by researchers in universities like Berkeley and MIT: information should be free and computer programs should not be owned by companies but be public goods [@Stallman1983].
 T